Sheldorpanda/LeetCode/README.md

 # LeetCode
-Algorithm problems on LeetCode by Eric Lu
+Problems on LeetCode by Eric Lu, including:
-Implemented using C++
+1. Algorithm problems implemented using C++
+2. Database problems in MySQL
+3. Shell script problems in Bash